The B Movie Monsters Coloring Activity Book!

 In the meantime, we hope you enjoy learning a little about the strange, the bizarre, the harrowing horrors and terrific terrors of...

-Monster movies are as old as film itself, but it wasn't until the age of rock 'n roll, cruisin' and teenage rebels
+but it wasn't until the age of rock 'n roll, cruisin' and teenage rebels

 that cantankerous creatures of all kinds turned up in theaters so frequently.

-If we take a peek at the 1940s, we find famous monsters like Dracula, Frankenstein, The Wolf Man, and The Mummy appearing together in
+If we take a peek at the 1940s, we find famous monsters like Dracula, Frankenstein, The Wolf Man, and The Mummy appearing together in the famous "Monster-Mash" movies and comedic romps that ended their popularity.

-These continuing-adventure serial-style movies were great fun in their own right, but it was increasingly obvious that monsters were being marketed more and more to youngsters until 1951, when The Thing From Another World invaded theaters.
+These continuing-adventure serial-style movies were great fun in their own right, but it was increasingly obvious that spooky, supernatural monsters were being marketed more and more to youngsters until 1951, when The Thing From Another World invaded theaters.

 Science-Fiction-Monsters have been all the rage ever since.